4ever2/ConCert/examples/pancake/README.md

 The implemented model is accompanied by several lemmas/proofs that shows the model's functional correctness and ultimately that a front-running attack is possible.

 All code (specification and proofs) are currently in [Pancake.V](https://github.com/Mallingo/ConCert/blob/master/examples/pancake/Pancake.v).
-Will be refactored at a later stage.

 ### Limitations
 - Allows for creation of a single AMM pair (in the same context).